-The second process is scope definition that is necessary for the creation of detailed description of the project and product and it starts when all requirements seem to be collected.
-The elaboration of the project scope is critical to project success and is built on project deliverables, constraints and assumptions.
-The scope definition process results in recording of product scope description, product acceptance criteria, project deliverables, project exclusions, constraints and assumptions.
+The second process is scope definition that is necessary for the creation of a detailed description of the project and product and it starts when all requirements seem to be collected.
+The elaboration of the project scope is critical to project success and is built on project deliverables, constraints, and assumptions.
+The scope definition process results in the recording product scope description, product acceptance criteria, project deliverables, project exclusions, constraints, and assumptions.
 Relying on the collected data and documents, the technical persons make work decomposition and a project estimate.

 During the project execution, some requirements are met and must be verified according to the acceptance criteria of the completed project deliverables.
 The completed deliverables are inspected with the customer to ensure that they are completed to a satisfactory degree and to obtain the customer’s formal acceptance.
 The accepted deliverables are marked as done while the unaccepted ones go back to the development process with additional comments.

-The above described procedure is known as scope verification process.
+The above-described procedure is known as scope verification process.
 It is primarily concerned with acceptance criteria and does not involve QA persons.
-It is important to see the difference between scope verification and quality assurance because the latter is primarily concerned with correctness of the deliverables and meeting the quality requirements specified for deliverables and performed by QA persons before scope verification.
+It is important to see the difference between scope verification and quality assurance because the latter is primarily concerned with the correctness of the deliverables and meeting the quality requirements specified for deliverables and performed by QA persons before scope verification.